Expert Level Holistic Physical Therapy

 Listen to Your Body

 Guidelines provide a benchmark, but your needs vary depending on activity level, climate, and health.
-A simple rule of thumb: if you’re thirsty, drink water.
+A simple rule of thumb: if you’re thirsty, drink water or other healthy fluids.
 Your body is usually a reliable guide.

 Why Dehydration Sneaks Up on Us (and It’s Not Just Mom)